How to Make a Homeless Care Package That’s Actually Useful

 When we talk about helping the homeless, the first things that come to mind are donating to shelters or volunteering in charities and soup kitchens.
 But there’s a really easy way to extend help if you can’t do all of those things: a homeless care package.

-Also known as a homeless care kit or simply as “care kit”, a homeless care package is a bag full of items that are useful to a homeless person.
-These include things that the homeless need the most like food, water, and old clothes.
+Also known as a homeless care kit or simply “care kit,” a homeless care package is a bag full of items that are useful to a homeless person.
+These include things that the homeless need the most, like food, water, and old clothes.

-As you probably know, lack a lot of things.
+As you probably know, people experiencing homelessness lack a lot of things.
 While many local charities and shelters are helping them, they can only do so much.
-As such many homeless people have to go through the day without a proper meal or even clothes warm enough to last through the winter.
+As a result, many homeless people have to go through the day without a proper meal or even clothes warm enough to last through the winter.

 This is why care packages or blessing bags are essential.
 For people experiencing homelessness, a care package is more than just a bag that contains the things they need the most.
 It’s also a symbol of hope and a way to let them know that someone still cares.

-But making care packages for the homeless is more than just putting together things that you’re not using anymore.
+But making a homeless care package is more than just putting together things that you’re not using anymore.
 You need to be careful about what you’re putting in it too.
-Here are some things to keep in mind when making care packages for the homeless.
+Below, we list some of the things to keep in mind when making care packages for the homeless.